Exhausted is the word many leaders use.

 Exhausted from courageously leading others through a global pandemic.
-Exhausted from gently guiding their team during a divisive political season.
+Exhausted from gently guiding their team during divisive political seasons.
 Exhausted from carefully navigating the changing schedule of working remotely.

-So how can you deal with exhaustion so that you do not lose heart in your leadership?
-The answer is found within the words of Jesus in Luke 18:1.
+So how can you deal with exhaustion so you do not lose heart in your leadership?
+The answer is found in Jesus's words in Luke 18:1.
 Jesus said, “And He told them a parable to the effect that they ought always to pray and not lose heart.”

 Are you a leader facing exhaustion?
 Prayer is the key to not losing heart in the middle of exhaustion.
 May you rest in the all-knowing, all-present, all-powerful God and not lose heart.

 No, the dog didn't accidentally hit the keyboard as I was typing.

 "3LQ" stands for "Three Leadership Questions".
 3LQ is designed for new or seasoned leaders who want to lead in a way that glorifies God, impacts His Kingdom, and reinforces the family unit.
 Each month you will hear from leaders who will share valuable insight into leadership - leading yourself and leading others.